Jean-Poul/Data-Science-Exam-Project/README-STAGE2.md

 selected business CPH Business 2022 Spring {tdi, ste}@cphbusiness.dk

 ### 4. Prepare the data for machine learning analysis, ensuring that the data is:
-- See the jupyter notebook for the below points.
+- See the jupyter notebook for the points below.

 a. meaningful – describes relevant and correctly measured features and observations
 b. sufficient – describes various cases and feature occurrences, decided by testing